-Published three times a year, the Washington College Magazine offers a glimpse of our corner of the world and the people who rock it.
+Published four times a year, the Washington College Magazine offers a glimpse of our corner of the world and the people who rock it.

 We mail the Magazine free of charge to alumni, parents, and friends of Washington College.
 Digital editions are hosted online.
 To suggest a story, to offer your feedback, or to change your mailing address, please contact the Editor.